Cornish Weekend on the Belmond British Pullman – 30th April 2021

 The Eden Project offers an unforgettable experience in a breathtaking location.
 A gateway into the fascinating world of plants and people, it serves as a vibrant reminder of how we need each other for our mutual survival.
 Space-age technology meets the lost world in the biggest greenhouse ever built.
 50 metres tall and the size of 30 football pitches, the magnificent Rainforest Biome is home to steamy jungle, lush tropical plants and a crashing waterfall.

-Option 4: Cornwall Weekend featuring St Mawes & Falmouth – from £1,185 per person
+Option 3: Cornwall Weekend featuring St Mawes & Falmouth – Extremely limited availability

 Your full-day tour today offers the opportunity to visit Lamorran, a beautiful subtropical Italianate inspired garden where the unique microclimate means that an extensive, eclectic and unusual range of plants can thrive.
 Then on to St Mawes where you can have a stroll around this pretty village before lunch.
 Savour a sumptuous three-course lunch with wine as you take in sea views from the Idle Rocks Hotel, situated on the harbourside of this charming Cornish village.
 After lunch, return to Falmouth to visit Cornwall’s National Maritime Museum, a celebration of the sea, boats and Cornwall or explore the town at your leisure before returning to the hotel.

-Please note guests choosing Options 1 or 4 will be staying at the Royal Duchy Hotel in Falmouth, guests choosing Option 2 will be staying at the Carlyon Bay Hotel near St Austell, and guests for Option 3 will be staying at the Budock Vean Hotel near Helford Passage.
+Please note guests choosing Option 1 or 3 will be staying at the Royal Duchy Hotel in Falmouth, guests choosing Option 2 or 4 will be staying at the Carlyon Bay Hotel near St Austell.

 Day 3 – Homeward bound